unsw-se3011/SENG3011_Neon/Reports/DesignDetail.md

 hostname/Endpoint_name/:id/
 ```

 where _id_ maybe a string or an integer which is the primary key of the object we want to read, update or delete.
-This parameter is handled during step 3, which is a value control in direction to correct view.
+This parameter will be handled during step 3, which controls the value of a particular View.
 It will also be used in step 5:

+1. The Router will check the _id_ value and return the corresponding method
-1. _id_ value sent to View method
+2. _id_ value sent to View method
-2. Gets the QuerySet by _id_ value
+3. Gets the QuerySet by _id_ value
-3. Puts the QuerySet data into Serilizer object
+4. Puts the QuerySet data into Serilizer object
-4. Generates the output by Serilizered object, or peform actions on object and generate output.
+5. Generates the output by Serilizered object, or peform actions on object and generate output.

 ### Query String Parameters